 Obviously, you’ll have to select a payment gateway that best suits the needs of your business.
 Here're some top things you could consider before opting for a payment gateway.

 - Easy integration with the merchant’s website and fast interface with the merchant’s bank.

 - Provides the highest number of options for clients to pay.

 - Immediate credit of customer payments to your bank account.

-- Acceptance of foreign currencies and foreign credit cards and debit cards.
+- Acceptance of foreign currencies and foreign credit cards, and debit cards.

-- Capacity to generate invoice immediately.
+- Capacity to generate invoices immediately.

 - Email a receipt instantly to the customer confirming the payment.

 - Send a payment alert to the marketing or sales department about the order.